enram/vpts-csv/pages/data.md

 - Data rows must be ordered: first by `datetime` then `height` columns.
 - To make data exploration (by humans!) more comfortable, it is considered good practice (but not mandatory) that the fields are presented in the same order as in the table below.
+- The data file MUST only use those fields: no new ones or same concepts under different name

 Fields indicated with `*` are required (i.e. cannot be empty).